Skip to Content

 Examples In Parenting

-The strength of the child’s non-compliant response is affected by the four different types of schedules of reinforcement, i.e., when and how often the parent gives in.
+The strength of the child’s non-compliant response is affected by the four different types of reinforcement schedules, i.e., when and how often the parent gives in.

-A parent’s giving in sometimes but not all the time actually strengthens the child’s aversive behaviors the most.
+A parent’s giving in sometimes but not always strengthens the child’s aversive behaviors the most.

-Inconsistent parenting amounts to a variable ratio schedule of reinforcement, which is the same type of schedule that causes some people to become deeply addicted to gambling.
+Inconsistent parenting amounts to a variable ratio schedule of reinforcement, which is the same schedule that causes some people to become deeply addicted to gambling.

-When applied in parenting, inconsistency makes behavior change increasingly difficult.
+When applied in parenting, inconsistency makes behavior change increasingly tricky.

 Back to the previous example.